Should Brands Adopt a Direct to Consumer Model in 2020?

 Well, to state the obvious, there won’t be any of that going on when adopting the direct to consumer business model.

 And to go even further, you will find it much easier to sell internationally and to new markets.
-The physical constraints of distribution will be drastically reduced and allow your product-making business to expand as you want it to.
+The physical constraints of distribution will be drastically reduced and allow your manufacturing business to expand as you want it to.

 PRO TIP: If you’re looking to expand into the direct to consumer business model then make sure to check out the competition and see what they’re doing first.